Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/raspbian-raspberrypi3-c-devicetwin.md

 -   Notice the frequency of telemetry data has changed to 500 ms in Device Explorer -> Data -> Monitor like in following image

     ![](./media/ObserveTelemetryChanged.png)
+-   Stop the devicetwin_configupdate app which is running on your device to simulate a disconnected device.
+Set a new value for desired property "sendFrequency" (let's say 7000) while the app is not running (see above step).
+    Notice the desire property "sendFrequency" is changed, but reported property "sendFrequency" is not because the device is disconnected.
+-   Start the device app again on the RaspberryPi by running  c/cmake/iotsdk_linux/serializer/samples/devicetwin_configupdate/devicetwin_configupdate
+-   Go to Device Twin and just refresh the screen; you should notice reported property being changed to the same value as desired property without setting the desired property again.
+-   Here is one of the great value of the device twin: it stores the state of the device while the device is offline and when it wakes up, it's phoning home to IoTHub to get the latest desired state and execute it.

 Note: You can learn more about how to use twins and how to implement methods by reading below tutorials:
 -   You can read more about how to use desired properties to update configuration of the devices by reading [ how to configure devices using twins ](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-node-node-twin-how-to-configure/)